-The Company's merchandise lines include dressy, career, and casual sportswear, dresses, coats, shoes, lingerie, costume jewelry and handbags.
+The Company's merchandise lines include dressy, career, and casual sportswear, dresses, coats, shoes, lingerie, costume jewelry, handbags, mens wear and lines for kids and newborns.
 The Company primarily offers exclusive merchandise with fashion and quality comparable to mall specialty stores at low prices, every day.

-The Company believes that the collaboration of its merchandising team with an expanded in-house product development and direct sourcing function has enhanced merchandise offerings and delivers quality exclusive on-trend styles at lower prices.
+The Company believes that the collaboration of its merchandising team with an expanded in-house product development and direct sourcing function has enhanced merchandise offerings and delivers quality exclusive ontrend styles at lower prices.
 The product development and direct sourcing operations provide research on emerging fashion and color trends, technical services and direct sourcing options.